jean916/plsql-window-functions--Jean-Bosco-Ukwizagira/README.md

 ##  Results Analysis

 Descriptive: Mango juice ranked as the top product in Kigali; Musanze shows steady growth in chips.

-Diagnostic: Kigali branch leads due to higher customer density and frequent repeat orders, while Rwamagana underperforms due to limited product variety.
+Diagnostic: Kigali branch leads due to higher customer density and frequent repeat orders.
+While Rwamagana underperforms due to limited product variety.

 Prescriptive: Increase inventory of Coffee Beans in Kigali, launch promotions for underperforming products in Huye, and target mid-tier customers with loyalty rewards.

 ##  References